More than just a job.

 - Enjoy a comprehensive benefits package, including municipal pension plan, and spiritual and psychological health & safety programs.

 - 12 annual statutory holidays with generous vacation entitlement and accruement.

 - Flexible work options including flextime, work locations and job sharing (eligibility will vary)

 - Perks include access to fitness classes and discounts to 350 BC-wide recreational programs, travel, technology, car and bike sharing, and more.

 Applications will be accepted until position is filled.

 What we do

 Lower Mainland Laboratories (LML) lmlabs.phsa.ca provides laboratory testing at 31 sites across the lower mainland and central coast of B.C., including acute care hospital laboratories and and specialty laboratories.

-PHSA is committed to employment equity and hires on the basis of merit, encouraging all qualified individuals to apply.
-We recognize that our ability to provide the best care for our diverse patient populations relies on a rich diversity of skills, knowledge, backgrounds and experiences, and value a safe, inclusive and welcoming environment.
+PHSA is committed to employment equity, encouraging all qualified individuals to apply.
+We recognize that our ability to provide the best care for our diverse patient populations relies on a rich diversity of skills, knowledge, background and experience, and value a safe, inclusive and welcoming environment.